codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 Participation Grading
 ---------------------

 You can implement participation grading using assignment level scripts.
+In the examples below the Codio environment variable is checked to see how many questions were answered in the assignment.

-An example of participation grading:
+The student grade is calculated based on whether they answered the question, not on correctness.

-- Depending on your language of choice the script below add either .sh or .py file to `.guides/secure` folder
+- Depending on your language of choice select either the .sh or .py file and add it to your `.guides/secure` folder.
 - If you are using the Bash version you will first need to install the utility "jq" to your stack (see :ref:`create a new stack <create-stack>`).

 .. tabs::